 Italy has become one of the predominant perfume countries because of the originality which many of the releases display.
 Bois 1920 was one of the original Italian brands to embrace the creativity which seems endemic to any perfume from the country now.
 Bois 1920 Cannabis Fruttata is what I mean when I say that.

-The owner-perfumer is Enzo Galardi who resurrected his grandfather’s perfume brand in 2005.
+Enzo Galardi resurrected his grandfather’s perfume brand in 2005.
 For twelve years there was a consistent output of perfumes which took chances.
 Sometimes they worked, sometimes they didn’t.
 I admire a fragrance brand that willingly takes this route.
 Although I wonder how it affects the bottom line.
 It had been since 2017 which saw the last new release.
 It made me wonder if the attitude had caught up to them.
+Now under new ownership would they stay as adventurous?
 My answer came in seven new releases this year.
 All of which upheld what had come before.

 Part of those releases were the two perfumes in the Cananbis collection.
+Both were composed by perfumer Cristian Calabro.
 One fittingly named Cannabis is a straight soliflore style fragrance which smells like sticky green buds of cannabis with a dose of patchouli to boot.
 It is a Summer of Love flashback in a perfume.
 I liked it fine, but it was the other one, Cannabis Fruttata, which took the cannabis accord Sig.
-Galardi created for Cannabis and uses it in a modern fragrance.
+Calabro created for Cannabis and uses it in a modern fragrance.

 Cannabis Fruttata has 12-14 hour longevity and average sillage.

 Cannabis Fruttata reminds me why I enjoy this brand so much.
 Sig.
-Galardi makes a contemporary interpretation of cannabis in perfume by rolling his own.
+Calabro makes a contemporary interpretation of cannabis in perfume by rolling his own.

 Disclosure: This review is based on a sample I purchased.